- Any CPF member can make voluntary CPF contributions to take advantage of higher compounding interest and build a retirement nest egg

 If you are not a savvy investor or disciplined saver, just contributing a little more to your CPF every year can make a difference to your CPF savings, which are there to support your home purchase, your children’s education, your medical expenses, your retirement, etc..

 You can also transfer any amount you don’t need from your Ordinary Account to your Special Account, which earns more interest.
-You can do so until your Special Account hits $161,000 (current limit).
+You can top up your Special Account (for those below age 55) up to the current Full Retirement Sum (which is $166,000 in 2017), or Retirement Account (for those aged 55 and above) up to the current Enhanced Retirement Sum (which is $249,000 in 2017).

 2. Build a stronger financial safety net